 1. Insider threats steal intellectual property to sell it

-Insider threats that have access to sensitive business secrets are motivated by reasons other than to make a quick sale.
-Individuals may use the stolen information to secure rival businesses or even start their own businesses.
+Insider threats that have access to sensitive business secrets are motivated by making a quick sale.
+Individuals may use the stolen information to secure rival businesses or even start their businesses.

 - In 2008, China’s Thousand Talents Plan incentives individuals engaged in research and development in the U.S. to provide that knowledge to China in exchange for incentives, according to a U.S. Senate Homeland Security report.

 - In 2019, GE almost fell victim to intellectual property theft due to a former GE engineer interested in advancing the technologies in two Chinese companies.
 In this case, the individual stole the information to increase their new business potential.

 - In June 2020, the former Harvard University Professor, Chair of the Chemistry and Chemical Biology Department, was indicted for making false statements to federal authorities regarding his participation in China’s Thousand Talents Program.